SN 1994D

-SN 1994D was a Type Ia supernova event in the outskirts of galaxy NGC 4526.
+SN 1994D was a Type Ia supernova event in the outskirts of galaxy NGC 4526, which was observed in 1994.

+Observation

 It was offset by 9.0 arcsecond west and 7.8 arcsecond south of the galaxy center and positioned near a prominent dust lane.
 It was caused by the explosion of a white dwarf star composed of carbon and oxygen.
 This event was discovered on March 7, 1994 by R. R. Treffers and associates using the automated 30-inch telescope at Leuschner Observatory.
-It reached peak visual brightness two weeks later on March 22.
+It reached peak visual brightness, magnitude 11.9, two weeks later on March 22.
 Modelling of the light curve indicates the explosion would have been visible around March 3-4.
 A possible detection of helium in the spectrum was made by W. P. S. Meikle and associates in 1996.
 A mass of 0.014 to 0.03 Solar mass in helium would be needed to produce this feature.